cloudmesh-community/fa19-516-153/project/report.md

 developing a command, `cms cluster`, that will perform all of these actions efficiently.

+:o2: please review the host command in cloudmesh-inventory.
+Ideally we should merge the commands.
+The reason I could not see what you did is that you did not use proper markdown, so all your links did not work.
+Thus instead of calling the command in inventory cluster I called it host to simplify the merging.
+Please remember that merging is part of this review process.
+We need that functionality only once.

 The following commands will be integrated into the cloudmesh service:

 ```